On the Commuting variety of a reductive Lie algebra and other related varieties: Introduction

 $\bullet$ For $V$ a vector space, its dual is denoted by $V^{*}$ and the augmentation ideal of its symmetric algebra $\es SV$ is denoted by $\ec S{}V{}+$.
-For $A$ a graded algebra over ${\Bbb N}$, its homogeneous component of degree $m$ is denoted by $A_{m}$.
+For $A$ a graded algebra over ${\Bbb N}$, $A_{+}$ is the ideal generated by the homogeneous elements of positive degree.

 $\bullet$ All topological terms refer to the Zariski topology.
-If $Y$ is a subset of a topological space $X$, let denote by $\overline{Y}$ the closure of $Y$ in $X$.
-For $Y$ an open subset of the algebraic variety $X$, $Y$ is called {\it a big open subset} if the codimension of $X\setminus Y$ in $X$ is bigger than $2$.
+If $Y$ is a subset of a topological space $X$, denote by $\overline{Y}$ the closure of $Y$ in $X$.
+For $Y$ an open subset of the algebraic variety $X$, $Y$ is called {\it a big open subset} if the codimension of $X\setminus Y$ in $X$ is at least $2$.
 For $Y$ a closed subset of an algebraic variety $X$, its dimension is the biggest dimension of its irreducible components and its codimension in $X$ is the smallest codimension in $X$ of its irreducible components.
 For $X$ an algebraic variety, $\an X{}$ is its structural sheaf, $\k[X]$ is the algebra of regular functions on $X$ and $\k(X)$ is the field of rational functions on $X$ when $X$ is irreducible.
-When $X$ is smooth, the sheaf of regular differential forms of top degree on $X$ is denoted by $\Omega _{X}$.

 $\bullet$ For $X$ an algebraic variety and for ${\cal M}$ a sheaf on $X$, $\Gamma (V,{\cal M})$ is the space of local sections of ${\cal M}$ over the open subset $V$ of $X$.
 For $i$ a nonnegative integer, ${\mathrm {H}}^{i}(X,{\cal M})$ is the $i$-th group of cohomology of ${\cal M}$.
 For example, ${\mathrm {H}}^{0}(X,{\cal M})=\Gamma (X,{\cal M})$.